dekHabbo/habboAPI/README.md

 - `name` (string): The username of the created account.
 - `figureString` (string): The figure string associated with the account.
 - `motto` (string): The motto of the account.
-- `buildersClubMember` (boolean): Indicates whether the account has Builders Club membership.
+- `buildersClubMember` (boolean): Indicates whether the account has a current Builders Club membership.
-- `habboClubMember` (boolean): Indicates whether the account has Habbo Club membership.
+- `habboClubMember` (boolean): Indicates whether the account has a current Habbo Club.
 - `lastWebAccess` (string): The timestamp of the last web access for the account.
 - `creationTime` (string): The timestamp of the account creation.